ADD-ONS / MEDICATION

 - review bleeding risk scales – HAS-BLED score

-- use PPIs if necessary
+- consider using PPIs if necessary

 - assess the need for dose reduction or drug switching